Ax-Sch/smk_plink_QC/README.md

 ### 3. Usage
 1. Configure Input Files and Parameters

-Navigate to the config.yaml file in the config directory.
-Here, you can adjust parameters according to your requirements.
+All configuration options can be found in the config.yaml file within the directory config.
+This file allows you to customize paths, parameters, and settings to fit your specific needs.
 For example, you can set the path to your input files, and Human genome reference version:
 ```sh
 input_plink: "path/to/your/input_files/files.fam"
 genome_ref: